stormsavvy/stormsavvy.github.io/_posts/2014-11-20-east-bay-rails-meetup.markdown

 * Keep customers out of trouble with regulatory agencies
 * Help customers handle compliance more efficiently

+### Problem Space

+How to deliver event-based notifications to your customers:

+### Solution

+Utilize the Rails framework and Ruby gems for checking and delivering
+data:

+* ActionMailer allows email templates to be easily passed as views
+* Rake tasks can be set to make HTTP requests
+* Testing tools ensure that requests are made and mail is delivered
+* Example delivers weather data but can be applied to any API data

 ### Why Weather Data?

 Weather affects our small and big ways, from flight delays to natural